9 Tips to Help You Prepare for Income Tax Filing Online

 The Volunteer Income Tax Assistance program (VITA) uses IRS-certified volunteers to offer free basic tax preparation and e-filing to people who earn less than $66,000 a year, people who are disabled or whose English is limited.

-The IRS has an online location tool for hundreds of free tax preparation sites in the U.S.
+The IRS has an online location tool for hundreds of free tax preparation sites in the U.S where you can do income tax filing online yourself.

 In addition, the AARP Foundation Tax-Aide offers tax-preparation assistance to people 50 or older with low to moderate income or those who can’t afford a professional tax preparer.